rbrands/streamlit-example/README.md

     python -m streamlit run streamlit_app.py --server.port 8000 --server.address 0.0.0.0

+### Authentication
+For demonstration the package streamlit-authentication is used for simple austhentication.
+See https://github.com/mkhorasani/Streamlit-Authenticator for details.
+Follow these steps to config the authentication:
+- Create a local version of config.yaml and add some user accounts.
+- The init-passwords must be hashed.

+Create a Python command line and use the following commands:

+    import streamlit_authenticator as stauth
+    stauth.Hasher(['initpassword-to-be-hashed'])

 ## Running the application
 Open Anaconda prompt and navigate to the directory of the local repo and enter:
     conda activate streamlit-example